 I write and edit freelance, and sometimes consult to individuals and organizations.
 Please send correspondence, paper airplanes, and delicious coffee to ben dot wurgaft at gmail dot com, or follow me on Twitter: @benwurgaft

-In 2019-20 I’ll be teaching at Wesleyan University as a visiting assistant professor of social studies and history.
+During 2019-20 I’m teaching at Wesleyan University as a visiting assistant professor of social studies and history.

 The above photo is by Lydia Daniller (2012)